Gastric Sleeve Surgery

 You will have general anesthesia for your surgery.
 This will cause you to be deeply

 sedated through the surgery.
-Your surgeon will usually use laparoscopy.
-They will
+Your surgeon will usually use the laparoscopic procedure

 The anesthesiologist will then pass a small tube through your mouth down into the